hulyak/a-to-z-coding-resources/docs/career-9.md

 ### 1.[Novo Resume](https://novoresume.com/resume-templates)

 All Novorésumé resume templates are built with the most popular Applicant Tracking Systems (ATS) in mind.
-What this means for YOU is that whichever job you apply for, the CV filtering software they use will be able to read your resume (and NOT automatically discard it).
+What this means for YOU is that whichever job you apply for, the CV filtering software they use will be able to read your resume and NOT automatically discard it.

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fms6me9562048piuiiqi.png)